Aging and society: Cultural variations

 In cultures where age is not measured by years since birth, most individuals do not know how old they are in years.
 People in these cultures may find more importance in other aspects of their birth, such as the season, agricultural practices, or spiritual connections taking place when they were born.
 A culture may also choose to place a greater emphasis on family lineage than age, as is done in Mayan society.
 A Mayan adult would not determine a child's responsibility and status in terms of age by years, but instead by relative seniority to others in the family or community.

-The main purpose of counting age in terms of years from birth is for the convenience of grouping individuals by age, as is needed in industrialized society.
-The medical practices and compulsory schooling that resulted from industrialization factored largely into the need for counting age in terms of years since birth.
+The main purpose of counting age in terms of years from birth is to conveniently group individuals by age, as is needed in industrialized society.
+The medical practices and compulsory schooling that resulted from industrialization factored largely into the need to count age in terms of years since birth.
 Even in Westernized societies such as the United States, age in terms of years since birth did not begin until the mid-1800s.

-Depending on cultural and personal philosophy, ageing can be seen as an undesirable phenomenon, reducing beauty and bringing one closer to death; or as an accumulation of wisdom, mark of survival and a status worthy of respect.
-In some cases numerical age is important (whether good or bad), whereas others find the stage in life that one has reached (adulthood, independence, marriage, retirement, career success) to be more important.
+Depending on cultural and personal philosophy, ageing can be seen as an undesirable phenomenon, reducing beauty and bringing one closer to death, or as an accumulation of wisdom, a mark of survival, and a status worthy of respect.
+In some cases, numerical age is important (whether good or bad), whereas others find the stage in life that one has reached (adulthood, independence, marriage, retirement, career success) to be more important.

 East Asian age reckoning is different from that found in Western culture.
 Traditional Chinese culture uses a different ageing method, called Xusui (虛歲) with respect to common ageing which is called Zhousui (周歲).
 According to Luo Zhufeng (1991), the Xusui method, people are born at age 1, not age 0, possibly because conception is already considered to be the start of the life span and possibly because the number '0' was not historically present in Ancient China, and another difference is the ageing day: Xusui grows up at the Spring Festival (aka.
 Chinese New Year's Day), while Zhousui grows up at one's birthday.
 In parts of Tibet, age is counted from conception i.e. one is usually 9 months old when one is born.

 Age in prenatal development is normally measured in gestational age, taking the last menstruation of the mother as a point of beginning.
 Alternatively, fertilisation age, beginning from fertilisation can be taken.